Trevbytes/Keys/README.md

 - Cycle through instrument choices and adjust note length so that the audio sounds alright on all instruments.
 - Checked that the text for notes were properly displayed on all screen sizes.
 - Checked that the recording feature was intuitive.
 Buttons are disabled if they do nothing and enabled when usable.
-- Checked that a recorded song is saved until recorded over(or website is refreshed), even when changing songs or pressing 'stop'.
+- Checked that a recorded song is saved until recorded over, even when changing songs or pressing 'stop'.

 - The HTML and CSS code has been validated by [W3C Markup Validation Service](https://validator.w3.org) and [JShint](https://jshint.com/)